POÇO DAS PULGAS WATERFALL HIKE MADEIRA

 Best time to do the Poço das Pulgas waterfall hike

 Basically every moment of the day is a good time to do this hike.
-But one thing I would advice is to not do this hike after days of rain.
+But one thing I would advise is to not do this hike after days of rain.
 The ground then will be impassable with too much mud.
-We went when it had been dry for some days, but we could still see some puddles of water and mud from the rainy days before.
-Also you don’t want to have rain along the way, so check the weather forecast of Madeira’s north coast so you’ll be sure and safe during your hike.
+We went when it had been dry for some days.
+We could still see some puddles of water and mud from the rainy days before.
+You don’t want to have rain along the way.
+So check the weather forecast of Madeira’s north coast so you’ll be sure and safe during your hike.

 What to expect during the Poço das Pulgas waterfall hike